pfroysdon/reading_rack/README.md

 **NOTE:**
 This is a repository for the books and papers I have read in the last 25 years of my career.
 The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
 Most of the books were purchased online, so I have provided links for anyone interested in purchasing a copy.
 The technical papers I have either provided links or the .pdf (or both).

+If you wish to contact me, send an email to [roysdonfibonaccipress@gmail.com](mailto:roysdonfibonaccipress@gmail.com)

 -----------------------------------------------------------------------------------